Johannes-Glick/descendants/source/0b_preface.rst

 EXPLANATION OF THE CODE TO LOCATE YOUR FAMILY
 =============================================

-The letter A denotes the seven sons of Johannes and Magdalena Glick, the Roman numeral showing the order of their birth: AI John George, AII Philip, AIII David, AIV Henry, AV Johan Daniel, AVI Frederick, and AVII Peter.
+The letter A denotes the seven sons of Johannes and Magdalena Glick, the Roman numeral showing the order of their birth: A1 John George, A2 Philip, A3 David, A4 Henry, A5 Johan Daniel, A6 Frederick, and A7 Peter.

 B in front of a name, refers to children of the above, another generation.
 The numeral indicates the number of children in each family, in the order of their birth.